 Bottom line: You should talk with your health care provider, your family, and any other caregivers you have before you decide if long-term dialysis is the right choice for you.
-Ask your doctor to tell you all the benefits and risks of dialysis.
+Ask your health care provider to tell you all the benefits and risks of dialysis.
 Ask how well dialysis will manage your symptoms and how it will affect your lifestyle.
 And ask how your symptoms would be managed if you do not start dialysis.

 There are things you can do to slow the progress of kidney disease and prevent complications.
 Take these steps: